• Skip to primary navigation

 Results of Microsoft Defender Scan

-If the file or the folder is clean, you will see “No Current Threats”.
-If virus or malware is detected, you will see Threats Found alert from Microsoft Defender, along with the names of affected files.
+If the file or folder is clean, you will see “No Current Threats”.
+If virus or malware is detected, you will see Threats Found alert from Microsoft Defender, along with Names of the affected files.

-If malware is detected, simply, click on Start Actions button and Windows Security will begin the process of removing malware from the affected file or folder.
+If malware is detected, simply, click on Start Actions button and Windows Security will begin the process of removing the virus/malware from the affected file or folder.

-2. Scan File or Folder for Virus Using Windows Security Custom Scan
+2. Scan File/Folder for Virus Using Windows Security Custom Scan

 Microsoft Defender Custom Scan Option

-4. On the next screen, select the Folder that you want to scan for malware.
+3. On the next screen, select the Folder that you want to scan for malware and click on Select Folder button.

 Select Folder to Scan For Malware

-Apart from Custom Scan, Windows Security can also perform a thorough Offline Scan of all the Files, programs and apps located on your computer.
+Note: You can perform a thorough scan of all the files, programs and apps located on your computer by using the offline scan feature in Windows Defender.

 Related